TimSusa/rpi-osc-midi-jukebox/README.md

 sudo cp $HOME/lxde-pi-rc.xml /etc/xdg/openbox/
 ```

-## Remote Control with TouchOSC
-- Please consider, TouchOSC costs money, otherwise if you deny to use commercial software, please have a look at Open Stage Control: https://openstagecontrol.ammd.net/ (Feedback is welcome!)
-- However, for TouchOSC, just use the file: RaspiTouchOsc.touchosc for loading into your touchOSC Application (iOS or Android is supported) see: https://hexler.net/docs/touchosc-configuration-layout-load-and-remove

 # Dependencies
 - At first, please install dependencies on command line, to have basic functionality available: